tiendoanmath/tiendoanmath.github.io/README.md

   - The goal of this project is to provide a relatively sharp new upper bound for the Castelnuovo -- Mumford regularity using Apéry sets.
 As an application, we identify a relatively general family of curves for which the regularity is determined by our upper bound, which significantly improves upon existing bounds such as the L'vovsky bound.

 **2. Theory of Fourier -- Deligne Transform for $$\mathscr{D}$$-modules**
-- Mentor : Prof. Jiangxue Fang -- Capital Normal University.
+- Mentor : Prof. Jiangxue Fang -- Capital Normal University (CNU).
   - The goal of this project is to conduct a detailed and comprehensive study of the theory of Fourier -- Deligne transform for $$\mathscr{D}$$-modules, which was previously developed by Esnault and Bloch.

  **3. Exponential Sums and Rigid Cohomology**
-- Mentor : Prof. Peigen Li -- Beijing Institute of Mathematical Sciences and Applications.
+- Mentor : Prof. Peigen Li -- Beijing Institute of Mathematical Sciences and Applications (BIMSA).
   - The goal of this project is to study the relationship between rigid cohomology and Dwork cohomology introduced by Adolphson and Sperber.
 As a corollary, we can calculate the rigid cohomology of Dwork isocrystal on torus.

  **4. Equidistributions of Generalized Jacobi Sums**